Dansando8/dbank/README.md

 <img src="dbank-mockup.png" display="block" margin="auto">
 </p>

 Dbank is a simple DeFi App application (inspired by Compound) that allows to interact with the ICP Live Blockchain.
 It's build to simulate a compound interest on the tokens when they are topped and whidrawed.
 This study project has really elevated interest, so it's possible to see the interests on the lapse that a new transaction is made.
+The application works as it is on local environment but it's possible to deploy it to ICP for testing.

 ## Stack
 This application uses: